 Shooting Lucifer in "Abandon All Hope".
 For a few moments it looks like it worked and Ellen and Jo's sacrifice was worth it...
 And then he gets up.
 The expressions on Sam and Dean's faces because they thought they'd managed to win.

 It has been generally accepted by the Supernatural fandom that if an episode looks to be giving them something they want, or something good happens to a character, or the preview shows a fun, humorous episode, they should be worried.

 Power Rangers RPM.
 As Dr K finally begins to warm up to the rangers, she makes a point at the start of one episode, of calling each ranger by name instead of codename as well as expressing the qualities she likes about them... except for Ziggy.
 Poor Ziggy spends the rest of his screen time of that episode trying to get her to admit that he's not a bad guy and can be useful to the team (as he proves at one point).
 Finally at the end, as she's giving everyone their debriefing, she walks up to him, smiling warmly at him, clearly about to finally acknowledge his contributions... and the alarm rings signaling another attack.

-Any episode of The Prisoner where Number Six gets off (or appears to get off) of the Village (e.g. "Chimes of Big Ben" and "Many Happy Returns").
+Any episode of The Prisoner where Number Six gets out (or appears to get out) of the Village (e.g. "Chimes of Big Ben" and "Many Happy Returns").

 This is essentially the premise for pretty much every episode of Gilligan's Island.
 Generic Plot #1 of the show was the castaways find a way to get off the island, but Gilligan screws it up.
 The only possible reason they didn't just kill Gilligan, is that Generic Plot #2 was having Gilligan save them from a Monster of the Week.